 About me

-I am an ecologist with interests in conservation biology, global change impacts, methodological advances, population trends, and species distributions.
+I am an ecologist with interests in global change impacts, methodological advances, bird conservation, population trends, and species distributions.

 My graduate work at Colorado State University with Drs.
-Noon and Skagen focused on assessing potential climate change impacts on breeding and migrating birds in the Prairie Pothole Region, U.S.A.
-I was particularly interested in examining different uncertainty sources [link] and using historical climate variability to understand bird responses to future climate change [link].
+Noon and Skagen focused on climate change impacts to breeding and migrating birds in the Prairie Pothole Region, U.S.A.
+I examined sources of uncertainty [link] and used historical climate variability to understand bird responses to future climate change [link].